Skip to main content

 Sigil Attestations Specification

 The sigil-attestations specification defines Intent Attestations — the cryptographic primitive at the center of the Sigil Open Framework.
-An Intent Attestation is a short-lived, Ed25519-signed JWT that proves an agent action was authorized against a specific policy version before execution.
+An Intent Attestation is a short-lived, Ed25519-signed JWT, carrying a parallel ML-DSA-65 post-quantum signature on the hosted reference signer, that proves an agent action was authorized against a specific policy version before execution.
 This page is the developer-facing summary.
 The full specification lives in the sigil-attestations repository, and the Conformance Contract defines what every SOF-conforming signer must produce.

 This is the specification, not a Sigil product.
 Intent Attestations are issued by any SOF-conforming signer — Sigil Sign (the reference implementation), third-party signers operated by audit firms or custodians, or enterprise security teams running their own infrastructure.
 The wire format is the same for all of them.